BSc (Hons) Sport and Exercise Science

 UCAS Code

-Within these, you'll learn practical skillsets such as Olympic lifting and fitness programming, fitness tests that encompass different factors for performance and health, effects of the environment on performance, motion analysis and forces associated with movement.
+You'll develop skillsets such as Olympic lifting and fitness programming, as well as fitness testing different factors for performance and health.
+This includes exploring the effects of the environment on performance, motion analysis and the forces associated with movement.

 We are immensely proud to have helped some students reach their sporting goals and represent their country.
 Find out how to apply.